 Hyperthermia principle consists of temperature increase by a few degrees above the normal beehive temperature

 It is known that the ratio of mites on bees is 20% to 80% of mites on capped brood.
 That is why we need to focus the treatment for varroa on brood.
 The hive contents are very sensitive towards temperature changes, the dynamics of changes in particular (wax, eggs, larvae).
 Brood comb has significant insulating properties and it is needed to heat it up slowly.
-Also, bees do not want temperature to increase and they fight against that effectively (ventilation, cooling), therefore it is needed to control the entire process.
+Also, bees do not want temperature to increase and they fight against that effectively (ventilation, cooling).

 Various official sources claim that hyperthermic treatment inside a beehive at full operation is impossible.
 However, it does work with our Varroa Terminator device.